meryl-leona/project-repo/README.md

 2. All data/messages persisted in PostgreSQL
 3. Sending message puts a message on Kafka queue
 4. Unit tests written using Mockito framework for Test-Driven Development (TDD)
-5. Flyway integration for quick and easy DB script executions
+5. Flyway integration for DB script executions

 ### Improvements to existing application